 The Company cannot currently determine the benefits or number of shares subject to awards that may be granted in the future to executive officers, Directors, and employees under the Amended 2017 Plan.
 We do not presently have any current plans, proposals or arrangements, written or otherwise, to issue any of the newly available authorized shares under the Amended 2017 Plan.
 As of March 31, 2021, we have 190 employees, 33 consultants and seven non-employee Directors who would be eligible to receive grants under the Amended 2017 Plan.
 Awards granted under the Amended 2017 Plan to our non-employee Directors are discretionary and are not subject to set benefits or amounts under the terms of the Amended 2017 Plan itself.
 However, our director compensation policy provides for certain equity award grants as set forth above in the section entitled, "Non-Employee Director Compensation Policy."
-On and after the date of the annual meeting, if this Proposal 2 is approved by our shareholders, any such equity award grants will be made under the existing 2017 Plan.
+On and after the date of the annual meeting, if this Proposal 2 is approved by our shareholders, any such equity award grants will be made under the Amended 2017 Plan.
+If this Proposal 2 is not approved by our shareholders, any such equity award grants will be made under the existing 2017 Plan.
 For additional information regarding our current compensation program for non-employee Directors, please see "Director Compensation" above.